Minnesota Books: The Best Books Set in the Land of 10,000 Lakes

 Colin is supposed to deliver Mia to his “employers,” but instead he hides her away in a secluded cabin in rural Minnesota.
 Her mother and a local detective are determined to find them at any cost.

-From the author of Local Woman Missing, this thriller earned her a Goodreads nomination for Best Debut and Best Mystery & Thriller in 2014.
+This was the debut novel of author Mary Kubica, who went on to write the popular Local Woman Missing (set in Illinois).
+While this thriller is a bit lesser known, it earned her a Goodreads nomination for Best Debut and Best Mystery & Thriller back in 2014.

 Amateur sleuth Hannah Swensen owns The Cookie Jar bakery in Lake Eden, Minnesota.
 In between baking, she spends her time dodging her mom’s attempts to find her a husband.